 $100 Startup Summary

-I loved the $100 Startup, and will be reading it again.
+I loved the $100 Startup, and will read it again.
 I was reading it on my Kindle App, and was highlighting so much in the book that it almost became pointless.
 I might as well have just changed the page colors to yellow.
 I think this book contains a lot of wisdom for anyone considering starting a business, or someone who has but wants a different perspective on growth, debt, etc.

 This book is perfect for the person sitting in a cubicle wishing to be free of that lifestyle.
 This book covers a number of entrepreneurs who began their business and grew while still managing a cubicle job.
 This book definitely offers hope for people who feel trapped in their job.